aaronb12-ux/designing-data-driven-apps/data-driven-application-v2/Data-Models-and-Query-Languages/intro.md

 In this chapter we explore these trade-offs by comparing the relational model, the document model, graph-based data models, event sourcing, and dataframes.

 ### Terminology: Declarative Query Languages

+Many of the query languages in this chapter (SQL, Cypher, SPARQL, and Datalog) are declarative, which means that you specify the pattern of the data you want - what conditions the results must meet and how you want the data to be transformed (sorted, grouped, aggregated) - but not how to achieve that goal.
+The database system's query optimizer can decide which indexes and join algorithms to use and in which order to execute various parts of the query.

+In contrast, with most programming languages, you would have to write an algorithm telling the computer which operations to perform in which order.

+A database might be able to execute a declarative query in parallel across multiple CPU cores and machines, without you having to worry about how to implement that parallelism.
+In a hardcoded algorithm, it would be a lot of work to implement such parallel execution yourself.